 To live with, the Leaf is also practical – with the higher-spec models featuring 239 miles of range; which, for a car of its size, is really quite an achievement.

-All in all, the Leaf is still a strong candidate in the electric car world.
+All in all, the Leaf is a strong candidate in the electric car world.
 Furthermore, Nissan confirmed price reductions of both the 40kWh and 62kWh versions of the Leaf.

 Cheapest electric car for the feel-good factor

 Given its based on the unique and now classic Cooper styling, it’s a good job the Mini Electric is just as fun and charming as its internal combustion counterparts.